‘Anticipating Autonomous’: a story of curiosity and confidence

 Recognising the potential of CAVs

-One of the key findings of the report was that prevailing attitudes towards CAVs are positive, with a heavy percentage receptive to the idea that CAVs will be a force for good.
+One of the key findings of the report was the prevailing positive attitude towards driverless cars, or connected autonomous vehicles (CAVs) to use a broader definition.
+We saw a heavy percentage of leaders receptive to the idea that CAVs will be a force for good.
 But how did we come to this conclusion?
 Let’s break it down.

 First off, there’s the fundamental question of safety.
 Will CAVs make the UK’s roads a safer place to be?